0n5/cheat-scripts/security/CRYPTOGRAPHY.md

 #### Hash algorithms:

-Hash algorithm: one way function, takes an input and produces a string (hash)<br>
+Hash algorithm: one way function, takes an input and produces a string (hash)
-hashes are susceptible to collisions, two or more files resulting in same hash output<br>
+hashes are susceptible to collisions, two or more files resulting in same hash output
 Salt: collection of random bits used as a key with hash.

 	MD5       # 128 bit output as a 32 digit hex (obsolete)